jojie-webdev/shoretrade-app/README.md

 ## Routing

-We are using [react-router](https://reactrouter.com/web/guides/quick-start) for routing and routes will be defined under src/routes.
+We are using [react-router](https://reactrouter.com/web/guides/quick-start) for routing and routes will be defined under [routes folder](src/routes).

 ## Theming
 [Emotion](https://emotion.sh/docs/introduction) is our base styling tool.